 Children 2 to 6 years of age are given 3 doses of vaccine to take orally at home.
 A booster dose may be required every 6 months.

-The vaccine offers protection about 1 week after taking the last dose.
+The vaccine will start offering protection about 1 week after taking the last dose.

 The travel clinic will provide instructions on how to take the vaccine at home.
 It is important to follow the instructions.